-- A processor stack can be implemented by using a portion of the main memory. - Data elements of a stack occupy successive memory locations. - The first element is placed in location BOTTOM (larger address).
+- Modern processors usually provide native support to stacks (called processor stack). - A processor stack can be implemented by using a portion of the main memory. - Data elements of a stack occupy successive memory locations. - The first element is placed in location BOTTOM (larger address).
 Stack - The new elements are pushed onto the TOP of the stack. - Stack Pointer (SP): a special processor register to keep track of the address of the TOP item of processor stack.